FARS: Factor Augmented Regression Scenarios in R: Methodology

-where $\hat{\Gamma}_t$ is a consistent estimator for $\Gamma_t$.
+where $\hat{\mathbf{\Gamma}}_t$ is a consistent estimator for $\mathbf{\Gamma}_t$.
 Under the assumption of cross-sectionally uncorrelated idiosyncratic components, \cite{BaiNg2006} propose the following estimator:

-where $\hat{\varepsilon}_{it}=x_{it}-\hat{p}_{i}^{^{\prime}}\hat{F_{t}}$ are the residuals from the DFM model.
+where $\hat{\varepsilon}_{it}=x_{it}-\hat{\mathbf{p}}_{i}^{^{\prime}}\hat{\mathbf{F}_{t}}$ are the residuals from the DFM model.

 In many empirical settings, assuming that the idiosyncratic covariance matrix $\Sigma_\epsilon$ is diagonal imposes a stringent restriction that may not hold in practice.
-Therefore, alternatively, we can relax this assumption and allow the idiosyncratic components to be weakly cross-sectionally correlated.
-Under those circumstances, $\Gamma_t$ can be consistently estimated as proposed by \cite{Fresoli2024} by using adaptive thresholding of the sample covariances of the idiosyncratic residuals, $\hat{\sigma}_{ij}$, as follows:
+Therefore, alternatively, we relax this assumption allowing the idiosyncratic components to be weakly cross-sectionally correlated.
+Under these circumstances, $\Gamma_t$ can be consistently estimated as proposed by \cite{Fresoli2024} using adaptive thresholding of the sample covariances of the idiosyncratic residuals, $\hat{\sigma}_{ij}$, as follows: